-This web page has links to a multitude of downloadable PDF trail guides and maps throughout the Daniel Boone National Forest, including the Red River Gorge area.
+This web page has links to a multitude of downloadable PDF trail guides and maps throughout the Daniel Boone National Forest.
+Scroll down to the Cumberland Ranger District near the bottom of the page to find all of the maps for the Red River Gorge area trails.

-(19.99 MB) – Large file, slow download & open! – This is a decent map that includes topographic details, but it is very slow zooming and panning in Adobe Reader, even on a desktop or laptop computer, because of the large file size.
+(19.99 MB) – Large file, slow download & open! – This is a great map that includes topographic details and all the official trails, but it is very slow zooming and panning in Adobe Reader, even on a desktop or laptop computer, because of the large file size.
 If you have a way to print this map in its original size (36” x 36”) it could be useful.
 (Does NOT include trail details for Natural Bridge State Resort Park)

 © Todd D. Nystrom and Todd the Hiker, 2013-2017.